-The National Waste Policy (National Policy) was established in light of challenges in the waste sector and focusses on, amongst other things, waste avoidance, including by encouraging avoidance of generating FOGO waste and diverting it from landfill.
+The National Waste Policy (National Policy) was established in light of the challenges in the waste sector and focusses on, amongst other things, waste avoidance, including by encouraging material recovery and diversion of waste from landfill.

 The Victorian Government has established a coordinated State-wide strategy for tackling the issue of increasing waste quantities and the need to decrease reliance on landfills, the Statewide Waste and Resource Recovery Infrastructure Plan (the Statewide Plan).
 The purpose of the Statewide Plan is to develop a coordinated approach to waste and resource recovery infrastructure that (amongst other things):